buddhamagnet/scraped/README.md

 ### SCRAPED.

+### UPDATES

+As the exercise was completed in under 2 hours improvements could of course be made.
+No time to add concurrency right now but at least now:

+* The scraper is returned in a factory function.
+* The document is now a field on the scraper struct.
+* The document is created using an ```io.Reader``` value for easier testing.
+* This means the tests can now pull raw HTML from tests fixtures for parsing.
+* No more time right now to add things like concurrency etc.

 ### NOTES

 * This scraper has a single dependency, [goquery](http://github.com/PuerkitoBio/goquery), which simplifies DOM traversal.
 Otheriwse it's all standard lib (apart from [mux](http://github.com/gorilla/mux) for the web part).